luizgmgomes/YAML/README.md

 ## KEY & VALUE
-Following the example below, we have:

----   <- This is a separator and only necessary if you are creating multiple structures of YAML inside the same file
+    ---
     appVersion: V1
     Kind: Pod

+  * Following the example below, we have:
+    * The three dashes act as separators and are only necessary if you are creating multiple structures of YAML inside the same file
+    * KEYS: "appVersion" and "Kind"
-<----------------- Where "V1" and "Pod" are Values and "appVersion" and "Kind" are Keys
+    * VALUES: "V1" and "Pod"

 ## There are two main types of structures we need to know:
   * Lists
   * Maps